 Devastating Floods in August

-As Pakistan faced such an impossible economic situation, it faced the worst floods in its history.
+As Pakistan stares at such an impossible economic situation, it faced the worst floods in its history.

 The floods have killed 1,100 people, affected more than 33 million residents, wiped out 1 million homes and destroyed about 2,200 miles of roads, Pakistani officials said Tuesday.
 Nearly 500,000 people are in displacement camps, and many others have nowhere to go.
 (Source: "Pakistan reels from ‘apocalyptic’ floods, pleads for international aid"/ The Washington Post)

-Quite simply, a third of Pakistan is underwater.
+Quite simply, a third of Pakistan was underwater.
 (Source: Live Mint)

 Predicted losses are huge!
 Some say $12.5 billion.